More than 1000 bacteria species live in your gut. Shocking, I know, but there's no reason to get alarmed.

 But, the FDA does have a list of harmful products and problems they can cause, such as:

-- Vitamin A — when used with retinoid acne medications causes toxicity.
-(2)
+- Vitamin A — when used with retinoid acne medications causes toxicity as per the National Institutes of Health [5].

-- Vitamin E — increase blood thinners which leads to nosebleeds and bruising
+- Vitamin E — increases blood thinners which leads to nosebleeds and bruising.

 When to Take a Vitamin

-On the other hand, mineral supplements, and fat-soluble vitamins, should be taken with food to avoid an upset stomach.
+On the other hand, I always advise my patients to take mineral supplements, and fat-soluble vitamins with food to avoid an upset stomach.

 A good rule is to consult with your healthcare provider.
 Follow their advice for a balanced diet, and check the expiration date of your supplements.